mblayman/mattlayman.com/content/understand-django/2021-11-04-command-apps.md

 * Useful commands from the core framework and the django-extensions package

 In the next article,
-I'm going to describe internationalization.
+we're going to look into performance.
-Internationalization is the process of making your app work for multiple spoken languages.
 You'll learn about:

+* How Django sites get slow
-* Enabling internationalization for your app
+* Ways to optimize your database queries
-* Tools to help manage an internationalized app
-* Extra considerations like handling time formatting
+* How to apply caching to save processing

 If you'd like to follow along
 with the series,